 To date, when NEMMCO has entered into reserve trader arrangements it has typically resulted in contracts being awarded to demand-response facilities, either through reductions in consumer demand or through standby generation that would not otherwise have been used.
-Assuming that, over time, the backlog of such under-utilised demand-response facilities was drawn into the market through a range of network and other arrangements, standby reserve would need to be met by new investment.
-If the standby facility is to be more than a safety net for temporary failure of the market to elicit new investment, then long-term underwriting will be needed.
-A standby reserve arrangement can deliver this.
+Assuming that, over time, the backlog of such under-utilised demand-response facilities was drawn into the market through a range of network and other arrangements, standby reserve would need to be met by new investment created specifically for that purpose.
+If the standby facility is to be more than a safety net for temporary failure of the market to elicit new investment, then long-term underwriting would be needed.
+In the Review it was suggested that a medium to longer term standby reserve or a demand side reserve arrangement might be capable of delivering such an outcome.

-What it may do, however, is insert an additional, counter-productive mechanism for delivering reliability in the NEM.
-Currently there are two layers: the combination of spot and contract trading arrangements based around the Rules, and the reserve trader as a safety net to be used only when the market incentives do not deliver.
-A standby contract arrangement would see a contracted level of reserve sit between these two layers.
-This would not necessarily mean that the safety net could be removed (although this is a possibility).
+The Panel notes that such arrangements might also insert a multi-layered and duplicative arrangement for delivering reliability in the NEM.
+Currently there are two layers: the combination of spot and contract trading arrangements based around the Rules, and the reserve trader as a safety net intervention to be used only when the market incentives do not deliver.
+A standby contract arrangement would see a contracted level of reserves sit between these two layers.
+This would not necessarily mean that the safety net could be removed (although this may be a possibility).
 If the amounts under standby contract are to be stable and long term, then the amount under contract would need to be set conservatively.

 Market incentives would be relied upon to deliver most of the capacity.
 These incentives would be a function of VoLL, certainty of revenue and the standby contract amount.
-Depending on the detail of the design and, in particular, the level of VoLL, the market incentives would no longer be relied upon to deliver all capacity, as they are expected to now.
-There is a risk, however, that if the settings do not encourage the delivery of capacity through market incentives, 'missing money' may inadvertently be designed into the NEM.
+Depending on the detail of the design and, in particular the level of VoLL, the market incentives would no longer be relied upon to deliver all capacity, as they are expected to now.
+There is a risk, however, that if the settings do not encourage the delivery of capacity through market incentives, 'missing money' may inadvertently be designed into the NEM operation.
 Accordingly, standby contracts should not be seen as a substitute for part of the existing arrangements but as a true 'insurance' against the failure of those arrangements to work.
+A standing reserve in and of itself would also not deliver the 'missing money' to market participants to encourage investment.